-When a company is the target of an investigation or a potential action, litigants can search and obtain from the public records of the Registrar of Companies, amongst other things, the location of the company's Registered Office (crucial for proper service of documents in litigation), registered charges (note registration is voluntary), winding up notices, share capital information, the memorandum of association and the company name and its registration number.
-Requests to the company secretary can also allow an interested party to discover the current register of shareholders and the appointed directors and officers of that company.
+When a company is the target of an investigation or a potential action, litigants can search and obtain from the public records of the Registrar of Companies, amongst other things, the location of the company's registered office (crucial for the effective service of documents in litigation), registered charges (note that registration is voluntary), winding-up notices, share capital information, the memorandum of association, the company's name (and any previous names), and its registration number.
+The Companies Act 1981 obliges companies to maintain registers of both the shareholders and the appointed directors and officers of that company, which must be kept at the company's registered office, and which are generally available for inspection by any member of the public.

-The Court (Records) Act 1955 also gives any person the right to request to inspect and take copies of originating process and any orders on the court file in respect of pending cases, and there is a broader right of access in respect of historic cases and material which has been referred to in open court subject to the payment of the requisite fee and other stated exceptions.
+The Supreme Court (Records) Act 1955 also gives any person the right to request to inspect and take copies of originating process and any orders on the court file in respect of pending cases, and there is a broader right of access in respect of historic cases and material which has been referred to in open court, subject to the payment of the requisite fee and other stated exceptions.
 The Public Access to Information Act 2010 also provides a right of access to information held by a government body.
-This can be used to great effect in a myriad of circumstances; however, certain kinds of information is subject to exemptions under this legislation.
+This can be used to great effect in a myriad of circumstances; however, certain kinds of information are subject to exemptions under this legislation.